 - Mix the seasonings using a bowl.
 Dry the roasts by patting, using paper towels and rub with 2 Tbsp of the seasoning mix.

 - Wrap the beef tight using plastic wrap and place in the fridge for 6 to 24 hours.

 For the Charcoal Grill

 - Light the chimney starter filled up with charcoal briquettes (your vent should be opened halfway).

 - After the coals at the top are covered in part with ash, pour equally over 1 / 2 of grill.

 - Put the cooking grate in position and cover it, then open the lid vent halfway.
-Heat the grill till hot enough, it should take about 5-6 min.
+Heat the grill till hot enough; it should take about 5-6 min.

 For the Gas Grill

 - Switch all the burners on high, cover, and heat up the grill till it’s hot enough; it should take about 15-16 min.

 - Leave the main burner on high and switch off the other burners.

 - Fold the foil loosely around the top of the roasts.
 Put the meat on the cooler section of the grill with side covered with foil close to heat.

 - Cover and let it cook till beef reaches 100 F, 40 to 55 minutes.

 - Move the roasts to the plate and remove the foil.
 Switch all the burners to high-temp if utilizing gas.

 - If you’re using charcoal, easily take away the cooking grate and light the chimney starter 3/4 with charcoal briquettes.

 - After the top coals are somewhat covered with ash, place evenly over the spent coals.
 Put the cooking grate in position and cover it.
 Heat the grill for about 5-6 min.

 - Pat dry the roasts using paper towels and rub them with the rest of the spice mixture.

 - Put the beef on hot section of grill.
 Cook (if you’re using gas, cover), turning from time to time, till it’s charred on both sides and meat shows 120 -125 F (that is medium-rare), 10- 20 min.